 We can only move on to Chapter IV, for whatever answers it might hold…

-New chapters of Reading Heyer: The Black Moth will be posted here at Heyer Society each Monday.
-Or buy it here.
+New chapters of Reading Heyer: The Black Moth will be posted here each Sunday.